Global virtual teams are nothing new.

 Right from the get-go, those working in virtual teams should be well aware of the group goals, the direction and what the priorities are.

-It is very common for those working in global virtual teams to get fed up of working within the structure as they feel constantly lost.
+It is very common for those working in global virtual teams to get fed up with working within the structure as they feel constantly lost.

 Where teams have an ‘HQ’ or central office that makes decisions, changes decisions a lot or simply has poor internal communications, this is especially true.
 Those working in teams elsewhere either don’t get the news or get it too late.
 This leads to all sorts of problems.